mail4hafij/SOLID/README.md

 The idea here is to design a web solution following the SOLID design principles.
 There are five principles:

-  - Single Responsibility Principle (SRP): A class should have a single reponsibility.
+  - Single Responsibility Principle (SRP): A class should have single reponsibility.

-  - Open Closed Principle (OCP) - Should be open for extension but clossed for modification.
+  - Open Closed Principle (OCP) - Should be open for extension but closse for modification.

   - Liskov Substitution Principle (LSP) - Base class instance should be replacable by its sub class instance.